wuduhren/cloud-function-datastore-tutorial/README.md

 If you plan to use cloud function on your product, definitely worth a looks at its [best practice](https://cloud.google.com/functions/docs/bestpractices/tips).

 # Save a log
-## Cloud Function
+## Take a look at the function
 The Cloud function will look for index.js then execute the function `savelog`.
 ```
 const Datastore = require('@google-cloud/datastore');
 const datastore = new Datastore({